 The Department of Classics and Ancient History is committed to providing an inclusive and supportive environment across the Department, embedding best practice to ensure fair and equal treatment and opportunities for all staff and students.
-We are fully committed to Equality, Diversity and Inclusion (EDI), and believes this is central to the successful delivery of our programmes and research.
+We are fully committed to Equality, Diversity and Inclusion (EDI), and believe this is central to the successful delivery of our programmes and research.

 The Department is committed to creating an environment which provides equality of opportunity for all staff and students, and a diverse and inclusive community.
 The Department recognises that Equality, Diversity and Inclusion is fundamental to a successful Department and we therefore strive to continuously improve the environment in which we work and study, and to challenge any biases, conscious or unconscious.

 For full details of the University's commitment to Equality, Diversity and Inclusion and for further information, please see the Equality, Diversity and Inclusion - Durham University pages.

 Equality, Diversity and Inclusion: Durham University Policies and Commitment

 Equality, Diversity and Inclusion Committee: it is the role of the EDI Committee to ensure EDI issues are being raised and addressed, as well as coordinating and reviewing all areas of EDI work.